moritzmn/TideTables/README.md

 How do i use it?
 ----------------

-Import your data set first and transform it to a readable form.
+Import your data set and transform it into a readable form.
 See attached data ‘observation’ for an example data frame.

 ``` r
 library(TideTables)